eliofio/PrOpRe/README.md

 However, this approach requires prior knowledge of the system's chemistry and biology to determine which parts necessitate a fully atomistic description, namely in which part of the system the chemical details have a significant impact.
 Answering this question can be challenging.

-Recently, a new approach called Resolution and Relevance has been developed to identify the optimal resolution level that balances simplicity and informativeness.
+Recently, a new method called Resolution and Relevance has been developed to identify the optimal resolution level that balances simplicity and informativeness.
 This framework, also known as critical variable selection, allows for the identification of important variables without prior knowledge or assumptions about their nature.
 The core idea behind this approach is that the generative model underlying empirical samples can be inferred from the distribution of their frequencies, i.e., the number of times different outcomes occur in the dataset.

 Building upon the aforementioned approach, our goal is to identify the optimal number of sites for multi-resolution protein descriptions using the CANVAS model.
 This project involves the combination of three methods/software: Relevance and Resolution, Mapping Entropy, and CANVAS: